dglassbrenner1/my-posts-on-fraud-detection/10-Hugging Face API deployment.md

 ## 10.1 Generating the app

+Since I had already trained and registered the XGBoost pipeline in Databricks, I just logged the trained pipeline to the MLFlow registry and loaded it in a Hugging Face Space backed by a Git repository via MLFlow.

-We used the following app.py along with suitable Dockerfile, etc.
+Specifically,  We used the following app.py and Dockerfile.

 <details>